klovens/pineplot/README.md

 ## Getting Started

+Examples and code demonstrating some of the different uses for **pineplot** are available in *vignettes*.

 ### Prerequisites
 This package requires that ggplot2 (>= 3.0.0), grid, gridExtra (>= 2.3), reshape2 (>= 1.4.3), and gtable are installed.
 We also suggest knitr, magick, rmarkdown, and testthat (>= 2.1.0) in order to run all examples and tests.